Inorganic Polymers: Synthesis and Applications

 Introduction

-Inorganic polymers are a class of materials that are composed of inorganic elements, such as silicon, oxygen, nitrogen, and phosphorus.
-They are typically synthesized through the self-assembly of small molecules, and can be used in a wide variety of applications, such as electronics, optics, and catalysis.
+Inorganic polymers are a class of materials composed of inorganic elements, such as silicon, oxygen, nitrogen, and phosphorus.
+They are typically synthesized through the self-assembly of small molecules and are used in a wide variety of applications, including electronics, optics, and catalysis.

 Basic Concepts